eembc/energyrunner/README.md

 ## Download and Start the Host UI Runner

-This is a very brief user guide for booting the framework and testing connectivity.

-There are three OS release: Mac Big Sur / Catalina, Ubuntu 18.04 (probably works on 20.04), and Win10.
-The macOS version is provided as a \*.app file.
-Linux and Windows are provided as zip-files.
+There are three OS releases: macOS, Ubuntu, and Win10.
+The macOS version is provided as a `dmg` file, Windows as `7z` and Linux as a `tar.gz`.
 Open the application by double-clicking the icon in macOS, running `EEMBC Benchmark Framework.exe` in windows, or `benchmark-framework` in Linux. if everything booted properly this window appears:

 ![Boot screen, no benchmark selected.](img/img-1.png)

+In this example, a DUT is already connected to the system, so it is detected in the "Devices" panel and associated with a TTY device (or a COM port if Windows).

 When the Host UI Runner first boots, it creates two things: an initialization file in `$HOME/.eembc.ini`, and directory structure to store benchmark input (such as datasets for inference) and output data (such as session logs from previous runs).
 By default, this is created under `$HOME/eembc`, but can be changed in the INI file, explained at the end of this document.

 ## Selecting Performance Mode

-Under the `Benchmarks and Test Scripts` panel, choose one of the two benchmark modes.
+Under the `Benchmarks and Test Scripts` panel, choose one of the two benchmark plugins.
 We'll start with `ML Performance`.
 A configuration panel will appear:

 ![ML Performance mode](img/img-2.png)